Skip to content

 πŸ“¦ Static Asset Handling

 By default the SSR server loads client assets into memory at startup and serves them on request.
-Disable this when running behind a reverse proxy that handles static file delivery:
+Disable this when running behind a reverse proxy or CDN:

 ts